 Dawson Table with Brown Maple

 Brown Maple is somewhat light in weight and absorbs colored stains well.
-Its smooth grain works well in contemporary and modern pieces yet it has a soothing and welcoming presence.
+Compared to regular Maple, Brown Maple, is in the more economical price range of hard woods.
+Its smooth grain works well in contemporary and modern pieces with its soothing and welcoming presence.
 It fits any dining style use from every day to more formal.

 Walnut